 In response to Wal-Mart’s request for a preliminary injunction, the UFCW argued that the NLRA preempted Wal-Mart’s trespass claim.
 It did not claim that the demonstrations were protected by the NLRA, but instead it claimed that the NLRB was the correct forum for the dispute.
 The superior court disagreed and granted the injunction, finding that “the public had a limited invitation” to enter Wal-Mart’s property for commercial purposes, that this “did not transform the stores into a public forum,” and that the UFCW’s demonstrations constituted trespass.
 Wal-Mart at 5.
 The appellate court affirmed this ruling.

 Since 1976, business fraud attorney James G. Schwartz has advocated on behalf of Bay Area businesses and business owners.
-Contact us online or at (925) 463-1073 today to schedule a free and confidential consultation with an experienced and skilled business advocate.
+Contact us online or at (925) 463-1073 today to schedule an initial confidential consultation with an experienced and skilled business advocate.

 More Blog Posts: